openstack-archive/fuel-library/docs/pages/reference-architecture/0010-overview.rst

 As you know, OpenStack provides the following basic services:

-**Compute**

-Compute servers are the workhorses of your installation; they're the servers on which your users' virtual machines are created. **Nova-scheduler** controls the life-cycle of these VMs.
+   * **Compute**: Compute servers are the workhorses of your installation; they're the servers on which your users' virtual machines are created. `Nova-scheduler` controls the life-cycle of these VMs.

-**Networking**

-Because an OpenStack cluster (virtually) always includes multiple servers, the ability for them to communicate with each other and with the outside world is crucial.
-Networking was originally handled by the **Nova-network** service, but it is slowly giving way to the newer **Quantum** networking service.
-Authentication and authorization for these transactions are handled by **Keystone**.
+   * **Networking**: Because an OpenStack cluster (virtually) always includes multiple servers, the ability for them to communicate with each other and with the outside world is crucial.
+Networking was originally handled by the `Nova-network` service, but it is slowly giving way to the newer `Quantum` networking service.
+Authentication and authorization for these transactions are handled by `Keystone`.

-**Storage**

-OpenStack provides for two different types of storage: block storage and object storage.
+   * **Storage**: OpenStack provides for two different types of storage: block storage and object storage.
 Block storage is traditional data storage, with small, fixed-size blocks that are mapped to locations on storage media.
-At its simplest level, OpenStack provides block storage using **nova-volume**, but it is common to use **Cinder**.
+At its simplest level, OpenStack provides block storage using `nova-volume`, but it is common to use `Cinder`.

-Object storage, on the other hand, consists of single variable-size objects that are described by system-level metadata, and you can access this capability using **Swift**.
+     Object storage, on the other hand, consists of single variable-size objects that are described by system-level metadata, and you can access this capability using `Swift`.

      OpenStack storage is used for your users' objects, but it is also used for storing the images used to create new VMs.
-This capability is handled by **Glance**.
+This capability is handled by `Glance`.

 These services can be combined in many different ways.
-Out of the box, Fuel supports the following topologies:
+Out of the box, Fuel supports the following deployment configurations:

 Single node deployment